balasaravanan3502/coviApp/README.md

 ## Overview
-This App gives the day to day status of Covid casses in India along with the Vaccination center in the given location
+This App gives the day to day status of Covid cases in India along with the Vaccination center in the given location